WordPress Vulnerability Database API

 User Interaction (UI)

-This metric captures the requirement for a human user, other than the attacker, to participate in the successful compromise of the vulnerable component.
+This metric captures the requirement for a human user, besides the attacker, to participate in the successful compromise of the vulnerable component.
 This metric determines whether the vulnerability can be exploited solely at the will of the attacker, or whether a separate user (or user-initiated process) must participate in some manner.
 The Base Score is greatest when no user interaction is required.

 • None (N): The vulnerable system can be exploited without interaction from any user.